jackyzha0/jackyzha0.github.io/content/thoughts/Technosolutionism.md

 Technosolutionism in governing from just a quantized dashboard where the *people responsible for making the decisions are so abstracted away from the actual problems that they need to solve*

+> …the tendency of jobs to be adapted to tools, rather than adapting tools to jobs.
+If one has a hammer one tends to look for nails, and if one has a computer with a storage capacity, but no feelings, one is more likely to concern oneself with remembering and with problem solving than with loving and hating.
+(Silvan Tomkins, founder of affect theory)

 See also: [[thoughts/Seeing like a State]], [[thoughts/quantization]]

 ## Design Justice